Employment practices liability insurance: What small businesses should know

 This second myth is a little tougher to dispel because so many small business owners want to see their staff members as friends or even family.
 Unfortunately, that attitude can get them in trouble.

-Some behavior may be totally acceptable between friends but is problematic in a professional setting – especially when it comes from the head honcho.
+Some behavior may be totally acceptable between friends but is problematic in a professional setting – especially when it comes from a manager or business owner.
 According to Dr. Steven Lindner, talent acquisition expert and executive partner with The WorkPlace Group, “Discrimination, whether intentional or not, is still discrimination.”

 Remember that you don’t necessarily have to be guilty to face an accusation.
 Lindner tells the story of a recent case where he served as an expert witness for a defendant accused of negligent supervision by 29 plaintiffs.
 The judge dismissed every claim, finding them to be unsubstantiated, but reaching that point took years and significant resources.

-What SBOs need to know: According to Lindner, employment practices lawsuits can be emotionally draining and costly to resolve.
-EPLI helps ease the burden by covering legal fees, investigation costs, and judgements or settlements.
+According to Lindner, employment practices lawsuits can be emotionally draining and costly to resolve.
+EPLI helps ease the burden by covering legal fees, investigation costs, and judgments or settlements.

 How to protect your business from EPLI claims